Cristianofiliped/projects/README.md

-# projects
+# Projects

+Welcome!

-Smaller snippets for projects
+Here you will find snippets of code for projects I have worked on.
+This includes a curve-fitting app, code for a whiteboard drawing robot, and more.

+- Cris